eli0009/iceshell/README.md

-# Real-CUGAN - Iceshell
+# Iceshell

-Real-CUGAN - Iceshell is a GUI program that upscales and denoises anime-style images.
+Iceshell is a GUI program that upscales and denoises anime-style images.
+Iceshell allows you to choose among 3 different AI super-resolution models: Real-CUGAN, Real-ESRGAN and Waifu2x

 Iceshell is available on Linux and Windows.

 ![Preview](preview.png)